-During the old sailing days these freebooters usually intercepted passing vessels by stretching a cable between two junks; then, as soon as the rope was caught by the victim's bows, the junks would be pulled alongside, so that the boarding of the vessel was an easy matday, you are comparatively safe from becoming the victim of these | ing meals hurriedly; the muscular piratical attacks; buryou do experi- coat of the stomach, having no time ence the feeling, strongly suggestive, of traveling in a floating patrol wagon, for the first-class accommodations and the bridge are protected | mixed with stomach digestive juice. by heavy iron grilles.
+During the old sailing days these freebooters usually intercepted passing vessels by stretching a cable between two junks; then, as soon as the rope was caught by the victim's bows, the junks would be pulled alongside, so that the boarding of the vessel was an easy matpiratical attacks; buryou do experience the feeling, strongly suggeswagon, for the first-class accommoby heavy iron grilles.

-With the coming of steampropelled ships, their technique changed to boarding the steamers as passengers and at the opportune moment taking possession, then into Bias bay for looting.

-Many thrilling tales are told of these menaces to coastal shipping, proper amount of time to handle or some of which contain accounts of digest it properly. unusual bravery against heavy odds.
-Officers have accounted well for themselves in cracking pirates' heads with deep-sea leads and other weapons, and British judges have despite eating extra food the inbrought some of the cutthroat leaders to unpleasant "necktie" parties. | none at all.
-Overweights all lose built by the Han Kiang, Swatow has little to recommend itself from a visitor's viewpoint.
+With the coming of steampropelled ships, their technique changed to boarding the steamers as passengers and at the opportune forcing its officers to sail the ship into Bias bay for looting.
+When riding a coastal ste some of which contain accounts of digest it properly. unusual bravery against heavy odds.
+Officers have accounted well for themselves in cracking pirates' heads with deep-sea leads and other brought some of the cutthroat leaders to unpleasant "necktie" parties.

-In these South China waters, too, are other pirate groups, some led on their food.
-They lose weight by women, who specialize on fishing fleets and lighterage junks.
-Acting under the guise of "protection," they reap heavy tolls from the owners of these craft.
-Spreading fanwise on the silt land service as shipping point for proportion of the Han.
-Needleworkers of Swatow.
+In these South China waters, too, by women, who specialize on fishing fleets and lighterage junks.
+Acting under the guise of "protection," they reap heavy tolls from the own- and pituitary glands. ers of these craft.